 South Africa's flagship national park and one of Africa's best game parks, Kruger National Park is a world-renowned safari destination.
 The national park covers a massive 19485 km² of unspoilt wilderness in northeastern South Africa - an area similar to the size of Wales or Israel.

-First, we travel through Kruger, via Skukuza and Satara rest camps.
+Shalati Safari Camp is located just outside of Manyeleti Private Game Reserve, bordering Kruger National Park.
+If we are staying at Shalati then we travel north through Kruger, via Skukuza and Satara rest camps.
 We take our time and stop to watch wildlife and birds in the bushveld around us.
 Then, we leave the official national park, transferring from Orpen Gate to our camp bordering on Manyeleti Game Reserve, game viewing en route.

 The word Manyeleti translates from Shangaan as 'Place of the Stars' which befits this comparatively undeveloped wilderness area.
 Manyeleti is owned and run by the local community of Mnisi, featuring few lodges and maintaining low visitor numbers.